Franciscan Hospitaller Sisters of the Immaculate Conception: History

 On June 15, 1843 Libânia do Carmo Galvão Mexia de Moura Telles de Albuquerque was born in Amadora, Portugal.
 This third child of seven in a noble and devout Christian family had a very happy childhood until 1856 and 1857 when she suddenly lost her parents to a cholera and yellow fever epidemic.
-At age 14 she entering a boarding school for orphaned nobility until the Daughters of Charity who taught her were expelled from Portugal in 1882 due to the anticlerical laws then passed.
+At age 14 she entering a boarding school for orphaned nobility.
+This school was run by the Daughters of Charity until they were expelled from Portugal in 1882 due to the anticlerical laws then passed.

 For five years Telles de Albuquerque then lived in the palace of the Marquis of Valada.
-In 1869 at the age of 26, she entered religious life as a Capuchin nun, receiving the name "Sister Maria Clara of the Infant Jesus".
+In 1869 at the age of 26, she entered religious life as a Capuchin nun, receiving the name Sister Maria Clara of the Infant Jesus.
 She soon desired to form a new community that would serve the people of Portugal who were wounded in a time of political unrest.
 Supported by the priest Raimundo dos Anjos Beirão, she traveled to Calais, France, for her novitiate formation under the Franciscan Hospitaller Sisters of that city, preparing to found a new community after her novitiate has been completed.
 After professing her vows in France on April 14, 1871, she founded the first house of her new community, called the "Congregation of the Hospitaller Sisters of the Poor for the Love of God", in Lisbon on May 3, 1871.
 Only five years later, on March 27, 1876, the congregation was approved by Pope Pius IX.

 Despite many trials, the new religious institute continued to grow rapidly with more and more convents being established.
 The large number of sick, poor, and orphaned people found relief in the houses which the Sisters opened to shelter and care for them.
-In 1886 the sisters expanded their service to the Portuguese colony of Goa, now part of India.
+1883, the sisters sent their first missionaries to Angola; three years later they expanded their service to the Portuguese colony of Goa, now part of India.

 On December 1, 1899, Telles de Albuquerque died.
 Her remains are in the crypt of the chapel of the general motherhouse in Lisbon, where many people still come to pray and ask her intercession.
-She was beatified on May 21, 2011 by Pope Benedict XVI, and her canonization process continues.
+She was beatified on May 21, 2011, by Pope Benedict XVI, and her canonization process continues.

 Legacy

-This international congregation is now represented in fifteen countries.
+In 2026, this international congregation is represented in fifteen countries.